- 1What does the World Mosquito Program do?

 - 10Who is funding the World Mosquito Program?

-The World Mosquito Program is an international, non-profit initiative led from Monash University, Australia.
+The World Mosquito Program is not-for-profit group of companies owned by Monash University, Australia.
 We have developed strong relationships with governments, research institutes and philanthropic partners around the world.

 See our full list of financial supporters here.